JFrogChina/jfrog-poc-samples/artifactory-on-EKS/JFrog Passwordless Access for Amazon EKS.md

-# 🔐 JFrog Passwordless Access for Amazon EKS – Workflow Diagram (ASCII)
+# 🔐 JFrog Passwordless Access for Amazon EKS – Workflow Diagram

 This diagram illustrates the end-to-end workflow for enabling **Passwordless Access** to JFrog Artifactory from **Amazon EKS**, based on the official JFrog guide: